-PARTNER—the Partnership for AiR Transportation Noise and Emissions Reduction—is a leading aviation cooperative research organization.
-An FAA Center of Excellence, PARTNER is sponsored by the FAA, NASA, Transport Canada, the U.S. Department of Defense, and the U.S. Environmental Protection Agency.
+PARTNER—the Partnership for AiR Transportation Noise and Emissions Reduction—completed its mission as an aviation cooperative research organization in December 2015.
+An FAA Center of Excellence, PARTNER was sponsored by the FAA, NASA, Transport Canada, the U.S. Department of Defense, and the U.S. Environmental Protection Agency.

-Established by the FAA in September 2003, PARTNER fosteres breakthrough technological, operational, policy, and workforce advances for the betterment of mobility, economy, national security, and the environment.
-The organization's operational headquarters is at the Massachusetts Institute of Technology's Laboratory for Aviation and the Environment; Professor Ian Waitz, Dean of the MIT School of Engineering, is the director.
-As of late 2015, PARTNER has completed almost all of its Center of Excellence mandate.
+Established by the FAA in September 2003, PARTNER fostered breakthrough technological, operational, policy, and workforce advances for the betterment of mobility, economy, national security, and the environment.
+The organization's operational headquarters was at the Massachusetts Institute of Technology's Laboratory for Aviation and the Environment; Professor Ian Waitz, Dean of the MIT School of Engineering, was the director.
 Similar work is now being conducted by ASCENT, a new FAA Center of Excellence co-led by MIT and Washington State University.

-PARTNER comprises 12 universities, and approximately 50 advisory board members.
-One of PARTNER's greatest strengths is the advisory board's diversity and inclusiveness.
-Its members include aerospace manufacturers, airlines, airports, national, state and local government, professional and trade associations, non-governmental organizations and community groups.
-They are united to foster collaboration and consensus to jointly advance environmental performance, efficiency, safety and security.
+PARTNER comprised 12 universities, and approximately 50 advisory board members.
+One of PARTNER's greatest strengths was the advisory board's diversity and inclusiveness.
+Its members included aerospace manufacturers, airlines, airports, national, state and local government, professional and trade associations, non-governmental organizations and community groups.
+They united to foster collaboration and consensus to jointly advance environmental performance, efficiency, safety and security.

-As an incentive to collaboration, equal matches are required for federal dollars granted to PARTNER.
-The universities provide some of these matching funds, but most are obtained from the organizations represented on the advisory board.
-This collaborative process has fueled unique research efforts involving a wide spectrum of participants.
+As an incentive to collaboration, equal matches were required for federal dollars granted to PARTNER.
+The universities provided some of these matching funds, but most were obtained from the organizations represented on the advisory board.
+This collaborative process fueled unique research efforts involving a wide spectrum of participants.